dapr/components-contrib/tests/certification/state/postgresql/README.md

    - No value uses the default value (3600 seconds)
    - A positive value sets the interval to the given number of seconds
    - A zero or negative value disables the cleanup
-1. The cleanup method deletes expired records and updates the metadata table with the last time
+2. The cleanup method deletes expired records and updates the metadata table with the last time it ran
-1. The cleanup method doesn't run if the last iteration was less than `cleanupIntervalInSeconds` or if another process is doing the cleanup
+3. The cleanup method doesn't run if the last iteration was less than `cleanupIntervalInSeconds` or if another process is doing the cleanup

 ## Connection Recovery